 Cancer misdiagnosis compensation amounts can vary from case to case.
 However, if you make a successful medical negligence claim, your settlement could consist of two heads of loss: general damages and special damages.

-General damages compensate you for the harm you have suffered due to a medical professional breaching their duty of care.
+General damages compensate you for the harm you have suffered.
 When valuing this head of claim, legal professionals could refer to the Judicial College Guidelines (JCG) for assistance.
 This document provides guideline compensation brackets for various types of harm.

 The table below contains figures from the 16th edition of the JCG.
 Please only use them as a guide.